-In cases where more than one design professional or discipline is involved in a performance-based design, the owner must designate the principal design professional who is responsible to ensure the performance design is comprehensive, coordinated and complete prior to submission for review.
-The design professionals of each discipline must work as a unit to provide a systems approach, and a single principal design professional is highly recommended to ensure that the coordination of every aspect of the design package is achieved.
+In cases where more than one design professional or discipline is involved in a performance-based design, the owner must designate the registered design professional in responsible charge to ensure the performance design is comprehensive, coordinated and complete prior to submission for review.
+The registered design professionals of each discipline must work as a unit to provide a systems approach, and a single registered design professional in responsible charge is required to ensure that the coordination of every aspect of the design package is achieved.
 This section intends that all documents, reports, drawings, calculations and any other relevant materials be submitted through the principal design professional.
 The goal is to eliminate or at least minimize cases where independent submittals may lack coordination with the overall design and unduly delay or complicate the review process.

-Principal design professionals are accountable to acquire the services of design professionals whose qualification characteristics meet a particular level such as those provided in Appendix D. Additionally, design professionals who are in responsible charge of each design discipline shall comply with Appendix D. Performance-based design is intended to be a systems approach, and the principal design professional and the design professionals of record for each discipline are accountable and must verify that all components of the design work together to meet the code and design objectives and that verification methods are prescribed in the design to show that the constructed building or structure meets these objectives.
+The registered design professional in responsible charge is responsible for acquiring the services of design professionals whose qualification characteristics meet a particular level such as those provided in Appendix D. Additionally, design professionals who are in responsible charge of each design discipline shall comply with Appendix D. Performance-based design is intended to be a systems approach, and the registered design professional in responsible charge and the registered design professionals of record for each discipline are accountable and must verify that all components of the design work together to meet the code and design objectives and that verification methods are prescribed in the design to show that the constructed building or structure meets these objectives.

-The principal design professional's role includes the following:
+The role of the registered design professional in responsible charge includes the following: